About the degree programme

 Accommodation and living costs

-You need to cover your accommodation and living costs for the duration of your programme.
+You will need to pay for your accommodation and living costs (such as rent, food and utility bills) for the duration of your programme.

 Scholarships and funding